beemesh/iroh-sdht/README.md

 This library is **production‑leaning**:

 - Core algorithms are bounded and observable.
-- Latency clustering, backpressure, and adaptive parameters are designed with real‑world constraints in mind.
+- Latency tiering, backpressure, and adaptive parameters are designed with real‑world constraints in mind.
 - It is suitable for prototypes, internal services, and experimentation with iroh‑based P2P systems.

 If you plan a hostile, internet‑wide deployment, you will still want: